vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![bucket distribution overview](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-overview.jpg)

-.NET Core has the [Set abstract data type](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iset-1?view=netframework-4.8) which operate around the idea of buckets.
-Buckets are just lists, so objects that are added get placed into a bucket.
+The .NET Core [Set](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iset-1?view=netframework-4.8) abstract data type operates around the idea of "buckets".
+Bucket distribution is affected by `Object.GetHashCode`, `Object.Equals` & `IEqualityComprarer<T>.Equals`.

-This post looks at `GetHashCode` & `Equals`:
+This post will look at:

-* Incorrect implementations that "break" .NET Core
+* Incorrect implementations of these functions that "break" .NET Core's [HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs)
-* Correct implementations & why
+* Correcting these implementations
-* The bucket distribution efficiency of various implementations
+* The bucket distribution efficiency of various implementations recommended by the internet

-Before diving into incorrect implementations, we need to understand hashing.
+Before diving into any of this, we need to understand the role that hashing plays in sets.

 # Hashing
-The idea behind hashing is to trade memory for lookup performance & efficiency.
+In the context of sets, hashing trades memory for performance & efficiency.

-This allows lookup operations to jump to the object much quicker by leveraging the index operator.
+This allows lookup operations to search sets much quicker by leveraging the index operator.

-This post uses [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example.
+This examples below will use [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example set.

 # Working with HashTables
-.NET HashTables can be generic, so you can shove your own objects into them.
-Example:
+The HashSet generic collection is often used to store uer-defined objects.
+E.g.:

 ```c#
 public class MyObject1